puluanau/terraform-aws-eks/migrate/README.md

 Domino appeared functional (UI loaded), but was running on the original ASGs.
 This process doesn't convert the ASGs, but lets the new ones take over.
 It also doesn't remove the old ones, hence it was running on the old ones.

 I set all those to 0, set one new platform asg to 1.
 The cluster-autoscaler didn't seem to be functional, thinking it couldn't scale the rest of the nodes up.
+(UPDATE: It eventually worked, but I'm not sure what happened here)

 I manually scaled every platform/compute ASG to 1, after which Domino appeared functional.
 I built an enviornment, a model, tested the model and tested a workspace.

 I did randomly get logged out once, which was weird.
 This happened during a model build, which also failed.
 Not sure what happened, didn't look into it.
 Subsequent rebuild was totally fine, and I was logged in for a longer period of time after that without it happening again.
+However, came back a couple hours later and found myself logged out.
+There may be something funky going on there?
+Again, didn't look into it.
+I'm sure it's something dumb.

 Important note: _I TESTED THIS WITH A 5.1.4 INSTALL_